anirbansarkar-cs/d3-dna/examples/promoter/README.md

 - GPU with Ampere architecture or newer if `flash-attn` is installed (H100 recommended); otherwise any CUDA GPU — the transformer falls back to PyTorch SDPA automatically.
 - `curl` on PATH (used to fetch defaults from Zenodo).

 **Data + oracle weights auto-download from [Zenodo record 19738941](https://zenodo.org/records/19738941) on first run** and cache under `examples/promoter/cache/` (gitignored).
 To use a pre-existing copy on a shared filesystem instead, pass `--data-file /path/to/Promoter_data.npz` and `--oracle-file /path/to/oracle.pth.tar` to any of the scripts.

-`target.sei.names` (the SEI feature mask, ~900 KB) is **not on Zenodo**.
-The configs default to the Koo-lab cluster path `/grid/koo/home/shared/d3/oracle_weights/promoter/target.sei.names`; on any other host pass `--sei-features /your/path/target.sei.names`.
+Using the SEI oracle requires a feature mask (also on Zenodo and automatically downloaded.)

 ## Files